siddddd17/ackaudit/README.md

 disappear entirely and the gap between the objective and the simulated peak is around 10%.

+Measuring against a real allocator changed the picture again.
+On llama the measured peak is not monotonic in the memory budget: it bottoms out around 0.15 and rises sharply below that, reaching 45% *above* no checkpointing at all at budget 0.05.
+PyTorch's own backward-memory simulator does not predict this.
+BERT, measured identically, is monotonic throughout.

 Three bugs turned up along the way.
 Two are upstream in PyTorch, filed as [pytorch/pytorch#196512](https://github.com/pytorch/pytorch/issues/196512) and [pytorch/pytorch#196914](https://github.com/pytorch/pytorch/issues/196914).
 The